gnuarmeclipse/gnuarmeclipse.github.io-source/site/about.md

 The developer specific pages were also moved to an external MediaWiki site.
 The original URL was http://gnuarmeclipse.livius.net/wiki.

 In Aug 2015 those two sites were first migrated to GitHub Wiki, with content split between multiple projects.
 Then the entire project pages was migrated to a GitHub Pages site, located at [http://gnuarmeclipse.github.io/](http://gnuarmeclipse.github.io/).

 ## The author

 This plug-in is currently maintained by **Liviu Ionescu**, a senior IT engineer, with expertise in operating systems, compilers, embedded systems and Internet technologies.

-He can be reached at [ilg@livius.net](mailto:ilg@livius.net) (this email address is given for courtesy, for all correspondence related to this plug-in please use the project [Tickets](Support) pages).
+He can be reached at [ilg@livius.net](mailto:ilg@livius.net) (this email address is given for courtesy, for all correspondence related to this plug-in please use the project [Support]({{ site.baseurl }}/support/overview/) pages).